Lubula/Machine-learning-in-Python-Mini-Projects/README.md

-## 1. Customer-Segmentation:
+## 1. Machine Learning Repo:
-This repository provides an in-depth analysis of customer segmentation using various clustering algorithms:
+1. Clusterig; This repository provides an in-depth analysis of customer segmentation using various clustering algorithms:
    1.1 Data Preparation
      - Load and preprocess the customer data.
    1.2 Normalization